Marines Division · Required Reading ᚠ ᚢ ᚦ ᚨ ᚱ ᚷ

 Standing Order

-Standing order: before you shoot, get behind something.
+Standing tactic: before you shoot, get behind something.
 Every engagement starts with cover.
 Find it, get to it, then engage.
 This isn't timidity — it's the foundation that makes every other tactic work.
 Without it, the Point & Security formation falls apart, revives become impossible, and your team bleeds players it can't recover.

 ✓ Do Find cover before firing.
 Your downed position must allow a medic to reach you safely